Saint Louis University Library Associates

 BENEFACTOR - $1000

-- includes the benefits listed above, plus a private VIP dinner with the author, and two Award reception tickets
+- includes the benefits listed above, plus dinner with Awardee at a private home and two Award reception tickets

 The St. Louis Literary Award